Updated on October 9, 2018 to reflect price changes

 Look fly on the cheap with the Doss Soundbox Touch

-As you may have guessed from the name Doss’ Soundbox Touch ditches playback buttons in favor of a touch-sensitive control panel.
+Doss’ Soundbox Touch ditches playback buttons in favor of a touch-sensitive control panel.
 You can switch between inputs, skip between tracks, and adjust volume by tapping the top panel.
-The glowing circle up top actually acts as a volume dial, so going clockwise raises the volume while counterclockwise lowers the volume.
+The glowing circle up top serves as a volume dial, so going clockwise raises the volume while counterclockwise lowers it.
 A small detail and a neat feature.

 Doss Soundbox Touch

-The speaker features dual 6W drivers that do a decent job delivering sound, but if you’re a fan of a strong bass you probably won’t get enough of it here.
-You will find some harmonic distortion at full volume.
-It operates via Bluetooth 4.0, putting it squarely in the normal range of about 33 feet.
+The speaker features dual 6W; if your ears require powerful bass you won’t get it here.
+You will, though, experience harmonic distortion at full volume.
+Additionally, it operates via Bluetooth 4.0 and has a 10-meter wireless range.
 But if your phone has a headphone jack, you can use the 3.5mm input, too.
 Heck, you can even listen through the micro SD card slot.
 Playback lasts about 12 hours, which is long enough for a hike and then some.

 Always moving?
 Bring the JBL Clip 2